 James Rodriguez is still the best current Colombia call, but the hierarchy should stay at medium because it has looked genuinely disputed rather than fully locked.
 FCF's November 2025 report states he opened the scoring...

-CONMEBOL reported Enner Valencia scored Ecuador's winner from the penalty spot against Argentina in the final qualifying matchday.
+CONMEBOL recorded Enner Valencia scored Ecuador's winner from the penalty spot against Argentina in the final qualifying matchday.
 That is strong recent first-choice evidence.
 Gonzalo Plata is the clearest secondary beca...

 Concacaf is the section where squad context matters most.
 Some countries are stable, others switch takers depending on availability and tournament squad strength.